How we Found Mentone Court

 The Mentone Court Condos

-But then, one unit did come up for $375,000.
-It was in the Rosemary District on the edge of Gillespie Park, which is
+But then, one unit did come up for sale in the Rosemary District on the edge of Gillespie Park, which is

 Stacks Image 42